jamieroszel22/Doc_RAG/DocRAG-TechStack.md

 - Graceful process termination and cleanup
 - Backwards compatibility with existing data structure

-The system was designed with modularity in mind, allowing for the successful rebranding from "IBM Redbooks RAG System" to the more generic "DocRAG" without major architectural changes.
-The migration script ensures backward compatibility with existing data.
+The system was designed with simplicity and modularity in mind, using standard Python libraries and straightforward text processing techniques.
+The successful rebranding from "IBM Redbooks RAG System" to the more generic "DocRAG" demonstrates the system's flexibility.